carpentries-incubator/fair-bio-practice/episodes/02-os-introduction.md

 Another risk could be seen with work on Covid19: pre-prints.
 A manuscript hosted publicly prior to peer review, may accelerate access to knowledge, but can also be misused and/or misunderstood.
-This can result in political and health decision making based on faulty data, which is counter to societies’ best interest.
+This can result in political and health decision making based on faulty data, which is counter to societies' best interest.

 One concern is that opening up ones data to the scientific community can lead to the identification of errors, which may lead to feelings of